Glory (1989 film): Music

-Marketing
+Historical sources

 Monograph

 A nonfiction study of the regiment first appeared in 1965 and was republished in paperback in January 1990 by St. Martin's Press under the title One Gallant Rush: Robert Gould Shaw and His Brave Black Regiment.
 The book, by Peter Burchard, expands on how the 54th Massachusetts developed as battle-ready soldiers.
 Summarizing the historical events, the book provides events surrounding the aftermath of the first Black Union regiment and how it influenced the outcome of the war.